Dre Campbell Farm

 Nitrogen is one of the essential plant nutrients for living plants, as it feeds the microorganisms living in the soil of vegetable gardens and flower beds.

-It’s vital to ensure that adequate nitrogen is added during the fall or spring before any new planting occurs.
+It’s vital to ensure adequate nitrogen is added to your soil in the spring or fall before any new planting occurs.

 4. Recycle Plant Scraps